Chunngai/cross-sentence-gec/progress.md

 > For inference, we use Iterative Decoding only when using the bilingual context.
 All experiments are run on a single Nvidia P100 GPU with 16GBs of memory.

 ### Comparison With Other Methods
+1. The paper considers the whole document as context, which is different from other papers considering only a few previous sentences as context.

-1. In: 1 Introduction
+2. In: 1 Introduction
 > Only one existing work has endeavoured to consider the full document context (Maruf and Haffari, 2018), thus proposing a more generalised approach to document-level NMT.
 However, the model is re- strictive as the document-level attention computed is sentence-based and static (computed only once for the sentence being translated).

-2. In: 1 Introduction
+3. In: 1 Introduction
 > A more recent work (Miculicich et al., 2018) proposes to use a hierarchical attention network (HAN) (Yang et al., 2016) to model the contextual information in a structured manner using word-level and sentencelevel abstractions; yet, it uses a limited number of past source and target sentences as context and is not scalable to entire document.

-3. In: 1 Introduction
+4. In: 1 Introduction
 > In this work, we propose a selective attention approach to first selectively focus on relevant sentences in the global document-context and then attend to key words in those sentences, while ignoring the rest.

 It assumes that not each sentence in the document is equally important.
 A word is more related to the current querying word if it's more important in that context sentence, and that context sentence is more important in the whole document.

-4. In: Footnote of 3.3 Integrated Model
+5. In: Footnote of 3.3 Integrated Model
 > We do not integrate context into both encoder and decoder as it would have redundant information from the source (the context incorporated in the decoder is bilingual), in addition to increasing the complexity of the model.

 Zhang et al., 2018, however, consider that the context info in both sides is complementary.

-4. The sparse attention focuses on words that are really matter, while ignoring the rest, which is unlike the softmax.
+6. The sparse attention focuses on words that are really matter, while ignoring the rest, which is unlike the softmax.

 ### Notes
 1. The paper makes use of the WHOLE document as context, not merely a few previous sentences.